Bossboygod/alx-system_engineering-devops/0x00-shell_basics/README.md

 * A script that displays current directory contents, including hidden files (starting with .).
 * A script that displays current directory contents. -Long format -with user and group IDs displayed numerically -And hidden files (starting with .)
 * A script that creates a directory named my_first_directory in the /tmp/ directory.
+* A script that moves  the file betty from /tmp/ to /tmp/my_first_directory